pramnora/bat/README.md

 6. -etc...

-...basically, MS DOS Batch file programs allows one to control the operating system in general.
+...basically, MS DOS Batch file programs allows one to control the underlying operating system in general.

+7. If MS DOS Batch file commands are either accidentally/or else, delibrately mis-used; then, they can also create a computer 'virus'/or, 'bomb'...which causes the computer to disfunction.

 # Links